liobouchan/Neo4JToDoAWorkShop/README.md

 ## Authors

-* **Leonardo Bouchan** - *Recopilate Information from Neo4J Docs and separate in special teach cases to lear how does Neo4J and Cypher work for Developers*
+* **Leonardo Bouchan** - *Recopilate Information from Neo4J Docs and separate in special teach cases to learn how does Neo4J and Cypher work for Developers*

 ## Acknowledgments
 * Thanks to Rhisco to assing me this Project